italia/spid-sp-test/README.md

 spid-sp-test can:

-- test a SAML2 SPID Metadata file or http url
+- test a SAML2 SPID/CIE Metadata file or http url
-- test a SAML2 SPID AuthnRequest file or or http url
+- test a SAML2 SPID/CIE AuthnRequest file or or http url
 - test ACS behaviour, how a SP replies to a SAML2 Response
-- dump the responses sent to an ACS and the HTML of the SP's response
+- dump the responses sent to an ACS and the HTML of the SP response
 - handle Attributes to send in Responses or test configurations of the Responses via json configuration files
 - configure response template with Jinja2
 - get new test-suite via multiple json files